SymfonyCasts/api-platform3/sfcasts/ep1/property-filter.md

 if we scroll down a bit, they have a really good example.

 Pretend that we have the following API.
 If we make a request to `/books`, we get these two books back.
 Simple enough.
-Then maybe we want to get more information about the *first* book, so we make a request to *that* URL - `/books/1`.
+Then maybe we want to get more info about the *first* book, so we make a request to *that* URL - `/books/1`.
 Great!
-But... now we want more information about the author, so we make a request to `/authors/1`.
+But... now we want details about the author, so we make a request to `/authors/1`.

 So, to get *all* the book information and all the author information, we ultimately